ViktorNova/tornado-skeleton/README.md

 Python Structure
 ---------

-When INSTALL_PIP is true, installs the following python packages to virtual env
+When INSTALL_PIP is true, installs the following python packages to your application specific virtual env

     tornado
     gunicorn